Potassium: Internal (cellular) homeostasis

+Potassium can be sequestered in the liver and muscle.
+This potassium can be released into the extra-cellular plasma between meals to maintain potassium levels.

 Plasma levels

 Plasma potassium is normally kept at 3.5 to 5.5 millimoles (mmol) [or milliequivalents (mEq)] per liter by multiple mechanisms.
-Levels outside this range are associated with an increasing rate of death from multiple causes.
-Some cardiac, kidney, and lung diseases progress more rapidly if serum potassium levels are not maintained within the normal range.
+Even narrower ranges are required to reduce mortality for patients with acute myocardial infarction.

 An average meal of 40–50 mmol presents the body with more potassium than is present in all plasma (20–25 mmol).
-This surge causes the plasma potassium to rise up to 10% before clearance by renal and extrarenal mechanisms.
+Renal and extrarenal mechanisms external homeostasis mechanisms limit the rise in plasma potassium to less than 10%.

 Hypokalemia, a deficiency of potassium in the plasma, can be fatal if severe.
 Common causes are increased gastrointestinal loss (vomiting, diarrhea), and increased renal loss (diuresis).
 Deficiency symptoms include muscle weakness, paralytic ileus, ECG abnormalities, decreased reflex response; and in severe cases, respiratory paralysis, alkalosis, and cardiac arrhythmia.

-Control mechanisms
+External (plasma-level) homeostasis

-Potassium content in the plasma is tightly controlled by four basic mechanisms, which have various names and classifications.
-These are:
+Potassium content in the plasma is tightly controlled by three basic mechanisms: